 To reserve a spot, visit the Reserve California website.

-Pismo Beach Wineries
+6 – Taste the best Pismo Beach Wineries

 Some of the state’s oldest grapes are grown here, and they grow rather well due to the mild temperatures in the region.
 For this reason, the Central Coast is able to produce some of the best wines, including sauvignon blanc, cabernet franc, riesling, and many more.

-Pismo Beach Surf Museum and Shop
+7 – Visit Pismo Beach Surf Museum and Shop

 The museum is housed in the oldest surf shop on California’s central coast, which has been around since 1962.
 Visitors can admire the local lore and sport history showcased throughout the shop.

-Today, Pismo Surf Museum and shop is more than just a hub for surfing.
+Today, Pismo Surf Museum and shop are more than just a hub for surfing.
 The shop now specializes in kayaking, diving, and SUP surfing.
 It also features a unique garden at its center, located at the southern gateway of Pismo Beach.

 Whether you’re looking to beat the summer heat or escape the winter cold, Avila Hot Springs is a great place to relax and soak away your worries.